The NFL will celebrate its brightest stars of today and tomorrow with new Pro Bowl week festivities in 2017 in Orlando.

 More Pro Bowl Info

-Jenneen Kaufman is in her 18th season and her sixth as Vice President/CFO for the Titans in 2014.
+Jenneen Kaufman is in her 19th season and her seventh as Vice President/CFO for the Titans.
 Kaufman spent her first 11 seasons as the team’s controller before being promoted to Vice President/Controller in 2008.

 Kaufman is responsible for financial reporting, budgeting and the Collective Bargaining Agreement audit for the franchise.
 She also oversees the accounting of ticket and suite sales, sponsorships and broadcast revenues, player and staff payroll, while assisting with special projects.
-In addition, she oversees the accounting for LP Field, including concerts, TSU football games, the Music City Bowl and other events; and has served as human resources liaison for all Titans employees in Nashville.
+In addition, she oversees the accounting for Nissan Stadium, including concerts, TSU football games, the Music City Bowl and other events; and served as human resources liaison for all Titans employees in Nashville from 1999-2014.

-In 2008, Titans owner K.S.
-“Bud” Adams, Jr. selected Kaufman to attend the NFL’s Stanford Program for Managers, which included a wide range of educational programs designed for league executives.
+In 2008, Kaufman was selected to attend the NFL’s Stanford Program for Managers, which included a wide range of educational programs designed for league executives.

 Before joining the Titans, Kaufman was Vice President of Finance and Human Resources for the American Cancer Society from 1995-97.
 She previously worked for Arthur Andersen LLP (1992-95) as an audit division senior accountant.